Dürer’s hemispheres of 1515 —

 Ptolemy’s star catalogue in the Almagest was the source of the stars shown.
 Their positions were updated to 1500 and plotted by Conrad Heinfogel (?–1517), a German astronomer.
 The stars are numbered according to the order in which they were listed in the Almagest, including the 108 ‘unformed’ stars that did not fit into any constellation (for what became of those see here).
 Stars of first and second magnitude, and some of third magnitude, are shown by star-shaped symbols, open or filled, while fainter stars are marked simply as small open circles.
 Radial lines at 30° intervals (corresponding to the 12 signs of the zodiac) and a scale around the rim allowed the positions of stars to be read off with accuracy.
 The path of the Milky Way snakes across both charts, bordered by hatched lines.

-Dürer was responsible for the pictorial content, and he seems to have borrowed heavily from two pairs of manuscript charts, one pair drawn in Vienna around 1440 and the other produced in 1503 by Heinfogel in collaboration with an unknown artist.
+Dürer was responsible for the pictorial content, and he seems to have borrowed heavily from two pairs of manuscript charts, one pair drawn in Vienna around 1440 and the other produced in Nuremberg in 1503 by Heinfogel in collaboration with an unknown artist.
 Heinfogel’s 1503 maps can be regarded as a prototype of these more accurate and artistically superior 1515 woodcuts.

 Ancient authorities